-There have been numerous Twitter messages supporting Michael Sam since his announcement that he is gay, but honestly, does that surprise you?
+There have been numerous Twitter messages supporting Michael Sam since his announcement he is gay, but honestly, does that surprise you?

 No NFL player (you'd hope) would be dumb enough to criticize Sam in that type of public forum for his sexual preference.
 They'd become a huge story – ask 49ers cornerback Chris Culliver, whose anti-gay statements before last year's Super Bowl made him a household name for a few days.
 But how do NFL players feel about it privately?
 That might be more complicated.